nickchase/k0s/docs/examples/metallb-loadbalancer.md

 # Installing MetalLB Load Balancer

-This tutorial covers the installation of MetalLB load balancer on k0s. k0s doesn't come with an in-built load balancer, but it's easy to deploy MetalLB as shown in this document.
+This tutorial covers the installation of the MetalLB load balancer on k0s. k0s doesn't come with an built-in load balancer, but it's easy to deploy MetalLB as shown in this document.

 ## About Load Balancers

 Load balancers can be used for exposing applications to the external network.
-Load balancer provides a single IP address to route incoming requests to your app.
-In order to successfully create Kubernetes services of type LoadBalancer, you need to have the load balancer (implementation) available for Kubernetes.
+A load balancer provides a single IP address to route incoming requests to your app.
+In order to successfully create Kubernetes services of type `LoadBalancer`, you need to have the load balancer (implementation) available for Kubernetes.

-Load balancer can be implemented by a [cloud provider](../cloud-providers.md) as an external service (with additional cost).
-This can also be implemented internally in the Kubernetes cluster (pure SW solution) with MetalLB.
+A load balancer can be implemented by a [cloud provider](../cloud-providers.md) as an external service (with additional cost).
+This can also be implemented internally in the Kubernetes cluster (using a pure pure software solution) with MetalLB.

 ## MetalLB

-MetalLB implements the Kubernetes service of type LoadBalancer.
-When a LoadBalancer service is requested, MetalLB allocates an IP address from the configured range and makes the network aware that the IP “lives” in the cluster.
+MetalLB implements the Kubernetes service of type `LoadBalancer`.
+When a `LoadBalancer` service is requested, MetalLB allocates an IP address from the configured range and makes the network aware that the IP “lives” in the cluster.

 ![k0s_metallb_loadbalancer](../img/k0s_metallb_loadbalancer.png)

 One of the benefits of MetalLB is that you avoid all cloud provider dependencies.
 That's why MetalLB is typically used for bare-metal deployments.

 See the MetalLB requirements in the [MetalLB's official documentation](https://metallb.universe.tf/#requirements).
 By default, k0s runs with Kube-Router CNI, which is compatible with MetalLB as long as you don't use MetalLB’s BGP mode.
-If you are not using Kube-Router and you are using kube-proxy in IPVS mode, you need to enable strict ARP mode in kube-proxy (see [MetalLB preparations](https://metallb.universe.tf/installation/#preparation)):
+If you are not using Kube-Router and you are using kube-proxy in IPVS mode, you need to enable strict ARP mode in `kube-proxy` (see [MetalLB preparations](https://metallb.universe.tf/installation/#preparation)):

 ```yaml
 apiVersion: k0s.k0sproject.io/v1beta1